 - 11. Participants agree to cooperate fully in adhering to program rules and policies designed to minimize the risk of COVID-19, including voluntary and involuntary quarantines, testing, health screening, social distancing, wearing a mask, and other procedures required before, during, or after the program.
 Participants agree to inform CLS Program staff immediately if they test positive for COVID-19, exhibit any symptoms of an illness or if they have come into contact with someone who has tested positive for COVID-19.
 Participants agree to follow any travel restrictions during the program.
 When participants return to the United States, they should be prepared to comply with local laws and travel restrictions, including but not limited to testing and quarantine. - 12.
 In keeping with the CLS Program Privacy Policy, program staff may have to share participant health information with the host institution, housing provider, government authorities, the U.S. Department of State, or other entities pursuant to applicable law or at the discretion of the program for public health reasons.
 Participants agree to release their health information related to communicable disease as decided by program staff.
 Overseas authorities and institutions may have different, less restrictive regulations regarding privacy of health information, including for contact tracing, and the CLS Program may not be able to prevent the release of participant personal information. - 13.
 While we are planning for an in-person institute, the U.S. Department of State, American Councils, and CLS Program staff cannot guarantee that the program will take place as planned.
 It is possible that the institute will need to be cancelled, potentially at the last minute, or that the program may be curtailed in progress.
 Participants agree to comply with those directions, if given.
 CLS Program staff will support participant return travel but cannot provide alternate programming or financial support if the program ends early.
 Participants must comply with the planned return travel arrangements.
 If not, the CLS Program will not be able to support their continued presence in the host country/location.
 Participants will no longer be considered 'on program,' their health benefits and visa support will be invalidated, and they will be responsible for their return travel arrangements.
-Participants must comply with return travel arrangements to be considered in good standing and attain alumni status.
-Please ensure that you have considered where you might live in the United States if the in-person CLS program is cancelled and/or consider your ability to procure housing and the means to support yourself during the summer if the overseas program is cancelled on short notice.
-The CLS Program stipend is not intended to cover the cost of housing and living expenses in the United States in the event of in-person program cancelation or termination, and additional CLS Program funds will not be issued to cover these expenses.
+Participants must comply with the United States if the in-person CLS program is cancelled and/or consider your ability to procure housing and the means to support yourself during the summer if the overseas program is cancelled on short notice.